 Setting up procedure

 The Plus III is a radio transceiver, which can act as a transmitter or receiver for triggering remote cameras and flashes.
-At least two PocketWizard radios are required for wireless triggering.
-It can be connected to virtually any remote flash or camera using the proper cable.
+So, at least two PocketWizard radios are required for wireless triggering.
+They can then be connected to virtually any remote flash or camera using the proper cable.

 1. One on the camera and one on each of my two Nikon Speedlite flashes.

 2. One on the camera, one a Speedlite flash and the third handheld to trigger the camera’s shutter remotely.

 The Pocket Wizard Plus III is connected to your camera via the hot shoe – this will then be your transmitting radio.
 Connect a Plus III to each of the remote flashes you’re using with the appropriate sync cable – these will be the receiving radios.